-Our IM service is open between 8pm and 12am six days a week during term time.
-It will be closed from the 22nd December over Winter Break, but you can still reach our volunteers by email.
+Our IM service is open between 8pm and 12am seven days a week during term time.
+It will be closed over Winter and Summer Break, but you can still reach our volunteers by email.

 Is instant messaging unavailable?

 If you are looking for immediate support you can also try contacting the Samaritans, who offer a 24-hour listening service at 116 123; or, if you’re having a student welfare emergency and would like to speak to someone face-to-face, you can try the University Out of Hours service on 01334 47 61 61.

 When will instant messaging be available?

 Instant messaging will be open every night halls are open from 8pm until 12am BST.

 Our phone services remain open every night that halls are open from 8pm until 7am and you can send us an email at any time.

 Instant messaging and phone services are closed over the summer and winter break periods until halls open.

 Nightline’s listening and information service is available to discuss anything and everything, nothing is too big or too small – if it’s on your mind, Nightline is here to listen.

 Nightline has two anonymous listening volunteers of different gender identities on shift every night that halls of residence are open.
 Our listening volunteers undertake a rigorous training period as well as continuous training to ensure that they can provide the best service possible.
 If you wish to speak with a listening volunteer of a particular gender you can request that you be passed on to the respective volunteer on shift at any time.